 Master Key Systems – Planned, Implemented & Installed

-What ends up happening is that staff with offices are told not to lock their doors, but this introduces a major security risk because anyone can now go anywhere without needing a key.
+What ends up happening is that staff with offices are told not to lock their doors, and this introduces a major security risk for your business, because anyone can now go anywhere without needing a key.

 In a master key system, senior staff can have one key that operated every lock in the company: every deadbolt, every door, every padlock, every storage location, everything.
 They carry one key and can access everything.
 Then, moving down in seniority, department heads can have one key that works every door in just their department.